tailrecursion/hlisp-starter/README.md

 What are the important issues that must be solved?

+* **Interpreted vs. compiled Lisp.**

+  Interpreted Lisp has a number of advantages: runtime eval, complete control over evaluation and environment.
+But there are disadvantages: performance suffers, JavaScript interop is complicated.
+Compiled Lisp should perform better and have better interop characteristics.

+  **Solution:** Go with compiled Lisp, since an excellent implementation, ClojureScript, already exists.

 * **Semantic differences between Lisp and HTML.**

   HTML is sort of a [Lisp-1.5](http://en.wikipedia.org/w/index.php?title=Common_Lisp&oldid=402600249#The_function_namespace)